 As a senior team leader, she can create, as well as direct, other designers in the development of design deliverables that elevate, differentiate and function on-brand and on-strategy.
 When leading a team, she makes sure staff designers have a clear understanding and the importance of communicating the brand's message with visual consistency.
 She is supportive, honest, empathetic and caring to her team, and continually challenges herself and the design team to produce progressive, inspiring and relevant visual design solutions.

-Community activity includes having served as a City Commissioner for the Architectural Heritage and Landmarks Commission (Vallejo), a Co-President of a Marin County Parent, Teacher and Student Association, a Board of Director of a Solano County preschool, a designer for the Mill Valley Historical Society, and a special projects director for the Novato-based Marin School of the Arts.
-Sports are her life blood and she has had the great fortune of being a bicycle tour guide for two summers in the U.S. and Europe, as well as a media director for major USTA and Masters tennis tournaments.
+Community activity includes serving in a non-paid role as a City Commissioner for the Architectural Heritage and Landmarks Commission (Vallejo), a Co-President of a Marin County Parent, Teacher and Student Association, and a Board of Director of a Solano County preschool.
+She was a designer for the Mill Valley Historical Society, and a special projects director for the Novato-based Marin School of the Arts.
+Gelfand Summer has been a bicycle tour guide for Downhill Spokers in the U.S. and Europe, as well as a p.r. liaison and media director for major USTA and Masters tennis tournaments.

-Currently, Summer lives in the rolling hills of Marin County with her husband, a multi-Grammy Award winning cellist, while sharing space with dogs, horses, chickens, goats, screech owls, and the occasional peacock.
-She teaches Book Arts at Createful Studio and when the spare moment comes, she is on the tennis courts, having competed in USTA leagues for years.
+Currently, Gelfand Summer lives in the rolling hills of Marin County with her husband, a multi-Grammy Award winning cellist, while sharing space with dogs, horses, chickens, goats, screech owls, and the occasional peacock.
+She teaches Book Arts, has led Handwriting the Constitution programs in Marin and Sonoma County, and when the spare moment comes she is on the tennis courts, having competed in USTA leagues for years.